Part of the complete guide to understanding addiction

 - Intestinal muscles

-On the other hand, dissociative hallucinogens interfere with glutamate.
+Dissociative hallucinogens, on the other hand, interfere with the neurotransmitter glutamate.
 The interference leads to symptoms like:

 - Difficulty regulating emotions